Northeast COVID-19 updates: Cases now 39; Meghalaya reports first case; Manipur to help stranded students and more

-The Northeastern states account for 39 cases (31 in Assam, one in Mizoram, one in Meghalaya, one in Nagaland and two each in Tripura and Manipur) of COVID-19.
+The Northeastern states account for 39 cases (31 in Assam, one in Mizoram, one in Meghalaya, one in Nagaland, one in Arunachal Pradesh, and two each in Tripura and Manipur) of COVID-19.
 This includes one death (in Assam) and one recovery (in Manipur).
 Meghalaya reported its first case on Monday evening, when a doctor of a Shillong hospital tested positive.

 Meghalaya: Suicide at sealed hospital, not related to COVID-19